- See a full list of publications

 In 2016, he won a two-year Distinguished International Fellowship from the Carlsberg Foundation to undertake research in Denmark, where he now lives.
 He now teaches English literature in the department of English, Germanic and Romance Studies at the University of Copenhagen.

 Henry Bainton’s research focuses on medieval history-writing and the multilingual literary cultures that produced it.
 He works mainly on Old French and Latin texts, and his interests cluster around questions about literary reception, orality and literacy, cultural memory, and multilingualism, and the relationship between history-writing and the emotions.
 His first monograph, History and the Written Word in the Age of the Angevins, was published by the University of Pennsylvania Press in 2020.
-His full list of publications is available here.
+View Henry's full list of publications.

 He has recently started a new project about the emotions of history-writing in the High Middle Ages, which will engage both the history of emotions and literary history to explore how history-writers negotiated traumatic events in their histories.